mttgll/ALE/README.md

 # ALE: ACT Log Extractor

-ALE is an open-source tool that will parse an [ACT (Advanced Combat Tracker)](https://advancedcombattracker.com/) Final Fantasy XIV `.log` file you point it to and extract the text from chat channels of your choosing (without all the jargon).
-It will then let you save these sanitized chat logs to a file.
+ALE is an open-source tool that takes an [ACT (Advanced Combat Tracker)](https://advancedcombattracker.com/) Final Fantasy XIV `.log` file, extracts text from chat channels of the user's choosing, and then saves the text to a file—without all of the jargon.

 ![image](https://user-images.githubusercontent.com/63081353/132161494-089de086-5691-4127-a401-30f88feb771c.png)

-* ### **To be safe, please keep a backup of your log files.**
+* # **To be safe, please keep a backup of your log files.**

-* ### ACT logs do not capture [Auto-Translate words](https://ffxiv.fandom.com/wiki/Auto-translator).
-They will not show up in the ACT log, and will therefore not show up when parsing them with this tool.
-However, the rest of the message will still be saved in the ACT log, and therefore the rest of the message will still be parsed with this tool.
+* **ACT logs do not record [Auto-Translate words](https://ffxiv.fandom.com/wiki/Auto-translator).** However, everything else in the message is still recorded in the ACT log.

-* ### ACT must be running in order for ACT to save logs.
-  * If ACT is not running during a chat, the chat log will not be saved.
+* **ACT must be running in order for ACT to save logs.** If ACT is not running during a chat, the chat log **will not be recorded**.

-* ### ALE only parses ACT logs.
-It does not create ACT logs.
-It also does not parse or sanitize the game's log files at this time.
+* **ALE does not create ACT logs.** ALE only parses ACT logs.
+ALE also does not parse or sanitize the game's own log files at this time.

-* ### I recommend to also use screenshots, video recording, and/or manually copying and pasting chat logs in addition to using this tool for backing up chat logs.
+* Screenshots, video recording, and manually copying chat logs in-game are all alternative options to use in addition to ALE for backing up chat logs.

 ## Usage